 Typical Lady of Tharn; Note the House Sigil on her Left Arm

 Typical of the world, women are often well-educated as mathematicians, scientists and accountants, while men are involved in the labour markets as common labourers, farmers and miners.
 A fair number of people from both sexes, however, are employed to support the influx of resources from the resource colonies, making their living in trade, commerce and logistics.
-The capital of Tharn, is a bustling, glamorous city filled with intrigue and scheming merchants.
-Banking and insurance-underwriting businesses are the emerging economy of the nation, and bills or drafts from the central banks of the city, as well as the various industrial organizations, are as good as gold bits anywhere on the planet.
+The capital of Tharn, known commonly as “Lantern City” for its eternal electrical lights, is a bustling, glamorous city filled with intrigue and scheming merchants.
+Banking and insurance-underwriting businesses are the emerging economy of the nation, and bills or drafts from the central banks of the city, as well as the various industrial organizations of the Mangai, are as good as gold bits anywhere on the planet.